CUAstro-REU-Python-Workshop/2023-workshop/README.md

 You can open multiple tools in the jupyter environment and arrange them using the built-in system of tabs and tiling window management.

+# Last year's workshop

+Last year had four of these one-hour workshop sessions, not one.
+The materials from those sessions was of excellent quality, and is available for archival purposes as a submodule to this repository.
+The notebooks are relatively self-guided, and a great resource if this workshop left you thirsty for more.